A Minute With: Octavia Spencer on "The Help" to her career

 LOS ANGELES Actress Octavia Spencer seemingly came out of nowhere to steal this summer's sleeper hit, "The Help," about a group of African American maids in the early 1960s working in white households in Mississippi.

-The film, based on Kathryn Stockett's novel of the same name, has grossed $199 million (126.96 million pounds) at worldwide, and Oscar buzz is circling Spencer for her role as Minny Jackson, an outspoken maid who gets fired and seeks a nasty sort of vengeance using her ability to cook.
+The film, based on Kathryn Stockett's novel of the same name, has grossed $199 million at worldwide, and Oscar buzz is circling Spencer for her role as Minny Jackson, an outspoken maid who gets fired and seeks a nasty sort of vengeance using her ability to cook.

 Spencer, 41, spoke to Reuters about how life has changed since the film, which was released on DVD this week, and how she's coping with the Oscar buzz.